 CCI stands for cranial cervical instability which means that the ligaments that hold the head on are too loose.
 To help that problem, we developed a new procedure called PICL which stands for Percutaneous Implantation of the CCJ Ligaments.
-This is still an investigational procedure that has already changed many lives with and helped patients avoid a complication laden upper cervical fusion.
+This is still an investigational procedure that has already changed many lives and helped patients avoid a complication-laden upper cervical fusion.
 To learn more, see my video below:

 What Goes into the PICL Procedure?